underpin-project/model/README.md

   Split on comma and mapped to `dcat:keyword` as individual values.
   More keywords are collected from the features of interest of each column.

-This is a model for semantic dataset description, operating on the above table:
+[dataset.ttl](dataset.ttl) is a model for semantic dataset description, operating on the above table:

 ![](dataset.png)